yusufsiregar44/simple-react-redux/README.md

 # simple-react-redux
-Todo application built using React and Redux
+Todo application built with React and Redux